Reine Village in Lofoten Islands, Norway

 EU to UK travel from 1 January 2021

 - Allowances and restrictions for goods brought into the UK from the EU have started to be re-introduced and are subject to customs checks and duty if over allowance.
-Import controls are being re-introduced in 3 phases (Jan,April,July) with full checks implemented on 1 July 2021.
+Customs controls are being re-introduced in phases with full checks implemented from March 2022.
 Further information can be found in UK Border Operating Model.

-- Travellers from the EU to Great Britain (England, Scotland and Wales) may continue to carry food items containing meat and dairy from the EU from 1 January 2021 until July 2021, when controls will be put in place at GB passenger hubs (UK Border Operating Model page 305).
+- Pending confirmation further to 11/3/21 statement in UK Parliament, we understand travellers from the EU to Great Britain (England, Scotland and Wales) may continue to carry food items containing meat and dairy from the EU until January 2022 (previously July 2021), when controls will be put in place at GB passenger hubs (UK Border Operating Model page 305).

 - The VAT Retail Export Scheme ended in Great Britain on 31 December 2020.
 This means that international visitors (EU and non-EU) are not able to obtain a VAT refund on items they buy in Great Britain and take home with them in their luggage (international visitors will still be able to buy items VAT-free in store if shipped directly to their overseas address).

 - The VAT Retail Export Scheme continues to operate in Northern Ireland.
 Further information here including if goods are then brought into Great Britain.